 I started this blog in January 2017 with two objectives.
 First and foremost, I wanted to improve my craft.
 I wanted to read good books, write good stories, and grow in any way possible.
 In addition, I wanted to create a platform on which I could market myself as a writer.
 Selling books is no easy feat and establishing myself and creating an engaged audience has created relationships and boosted my confidence beyond belief.

 I began my journey with words in the same place as most other avid readers: picture books.
 From the time I could distinguish letter A from letter B, words became my home, my safe haven, my wonderland.
-In kindergarten, I failed my Accelerated Readers test because I didn’t read any of the Level 1 easy readers; instead, I read Harry Potter and the Sorcerer’s Stone.
+In kindergarten, I failed my Accelerated Readers test because I didn’t want to read any of the Level 1 easy readers; instead, I chose Harry Potter and the Sorcerer’s Stone.
 I was never one to shy away from a challenge.